Cray-HPE/docs-csm/troubleshooting/known_issues/check_ncn_uan_ip_dns_failing.md

 ## Overview

 The `cray-dns-unbound` DNS service configuration forwards queries it cannot answer to the customer-defined DNS server.
-If this upstream DNS server is configured to drop queries it cannot answer then `cray-dns-unbound` sees this as aa timeout.
+If this upstream DNS server is configured to drop queries it cannot answer then `cray-dns-unbound` sees this as a timeout.
 This can cause some of the CSM upgrade pre-flight checks to fail.

 ## Symptoms